TUDelftNAS/Delftvisor/design/design.md

 ## Addres space isolation
 Each slice needs to be able to use the full ethernet/ip address space without clashing with another slice.

+This is achieved by rewriting the packets ethernet address to an internal representation.
+This representation should contain the following information:

+ - The slice identifier
+ - Real ethernet address identifier
+ - Current target (either flowtable to enter or port to exit)

+TODO Use VLAN tags instead?
+Pop them before forwarding to the table and re-add them after the table.
+All routing can be done based on the tag.
+Use VLAN tags because it is both supported by openflow 1.0 and openflow 1.3.

+Vlan tag 16 bits:
+ - 3 bit Slice id (8 values)
+ - 1 bit goal (0=flowtable,1=exit)
+ - 4 bit Switch target
+ - 8 bit Port

 ## Bandwidth isolation
 Each slice should get a guaranteed slice of the bandwidth.

+This is achieved by metering a packet before it is forwarded to a slices flowtables.
+This hard limits the amount of packets that each slice can insert.

 ## Topology abstraction
 Each virtual switch doesn't need to correspond 1:1 to a physical switch.

+## Openflow 1.0/1.3 hybrid networks
+Allow openflow 1.0 switches ports to be used but always forward to an openflow 1.3 switch for processing.

 # Flowtable layout
 The following section describes the layout of flow rules the hypervisor.